Top 10 Project Management Software for Designers (2026)

 SOURCE: WRIKE

-10. Trello – A Design Project Management Software Solution for Tracking Project Timelines
+9. Trello – A Design Project Management Tool for Tracking Timelines

 Trello is an online project management tool with polished collaboration features.
-Trello approaches task management software through a visual-first lens and focuses on providing a user-friendly interface and intuitive navigation.
-According to G2 reviews, Trello is “visually appealing”, “incredibly simple”, and “straightforward to use”.
+Trello approaches task tracking through a visual-first lens and focuses on providing a user-friendly interface and intuitive navigation.

 • Customizable templates for seamless product management